dsohk/rancher-devsecops-workshop/docs/part-1.md

 User: admin
 Password: J4diXo8ZKddi5mFGEgx1Z3XveoOuPw
 ```
-3) Open Harbor URL in a browser and log into Harbor using credentials provided as in sample output
+c) Open Harbor URL in a browser and log into Harbor using credentials provided as in sample output

 #### Import Harbor cluster in Rancher.

 In this step, we would be importing Harbor K3s cluster into Rancher.

-1) You should be logged into `Harbor VM` for this, incase if your terminal timeout or for any reason you are not on Harbor VMs, please execute the script below which will automtically take you to the Harbor VMs Terminal.
+a) You should be logged into `Harbor VM` for this, incase if your terminal timeout or for any reason you are not on Harbor VMs, please execute the script below which will automtically take you to the Harbor VMs Terminal.
 ```
 ./ssh-mylab-harbor.sh
 ```
-2) Open browser to navigate to the Rancher URL captured in earlier step.
+b) Open browser to navigate to the Rancher URL captured in earlier step.

 Sample output
 ```